 Powers & Abilities

 Immortus is immortal as a result of his service to the Time-Keepers.
 However, this immortality didn't seem to last forever, as he would eventually die in the far future due to old age (a sign that the Time-Keepers no longer needed him, or his moral body simply couldn't withstand the process itself).
 The Time-Keepers also appear to have granted Immortus control over time as well, though not to the powerful degree of Kronos.
 Regardless, Immortus seems nearly all-powerful, with him being able to remove timelines that don't suit him, bend time to his own will either forward, backward, or suspended, and have a near-infinite amount of Space Phantoms to use for his own ends.

 Other abilities he has displayed in the past, such as energy projection or mental manipulation, may or may not be powers he has himself.
 Quite possibly, these powers actually derive from technology he gained during his time travels, most likely an evolved form of the technology he used while as the warmonger Kang.

 X-Men: The Animated Series (1997)

-During the foourth-parter "Beyond Good and Evil", Bishop encountered a seemingly crazy man called Bender while being trapped at the Axis of Time, which Bender claimed to be the creator of (at least that's what he thinks), spending most time as the janitor.
-The Axis was currently used by Apocalypse, who, with the aid of Mr. Sinister, Magneto, Sabretooth and Mystique, had been kidnapping various mutants with thelepathic abilities in order to destroy the universe by destroying them, as he claimed that "time is motion, and motion and thougt are unity.".
-After Apocalypse being defeated in the end and all the others returning home, Bender was left commenting about the mess that they caused before revealing himself to be Immortus in disguise.
+During the four-parter "Beyond Good and Evil," Bishop encountered a seemingly crazy man called Bender while being trapped at the Axis of Time, which Bender claimed to be the creator of (at least that's what he thinks), spending most of the time as the janitor.
+The Axis was currently used by Apocalypse, who, with the aid of Mr. Sinister, Magneto, Sabretooth, and Mystique, had been kidnapping various mutants with telepathic abilities to destroy the universe by annihilating them, as he claimed that "time is motion, and motion and thought are unity."
+After Apocalypse was defeated in the end and all the others returned home, Bender was left commenting about the mess they caused before revealing himself to be Immortus in disguise.